loader

 You can decide whether your segmentation rules are defined by the session or the user.
 What does this mean?

 Imagine you had a physical store.
-In your store, a session would refer to an individual person’s trip to your store.
-If they come back to the store tomorrow, that will be a different session even though they’re the same person.
-A user would refer to the individual, and any analysis of that person would pull from all their individual sessions (visits to your store).
+In your store, a session would refers to an individual person’s visit to your store. if they return to the store tomorrow, that will be a different session even though they’re the same person.
+A user would refer to the individual, and any analysis of that person would include all of their sessions (visits to your store).

-The ability to choose between sessions and users means you now have a bunch of new options including the capacity to look at people that were exposed to a campaign but didn’t buy/convert in that first session.
+The ability to choose between sessions and users means you now have a bunch of new options including the capacity to look at people that were exposed to a campaign but didn’t purchase or convert in that first session.

 Custom UTM Segments

-Custom segments allow you to create segments based on any combination rules (there are loads of options you can explore in your account).
+Custom segments allow you to create segments based on any combination of rules (there are many options you can explore in your account).
 In our case, we can use the data collected from our UTM Tags.

 Let’s walk through an example.
 You want to know how each of your traffic sources performed in an eBook Promotion campaign.